Azure/azure-policy/README.md

 - Microsoft.Storage/storageAccounts/blobServices/containers

 The storage team is working on implementing Azure Policy on its dataplane operations to address this scenario.
-This is expected to first be available later this year.
+This is expected to first be available in the middle of 2020.

+Note that Azure policies for dataplane operations of certain targeted resource providers is also under active development.

  - Microsoft.Sql/firewallRules